gorodetsky-umich/mdss/docs/installation.md

 - [`pyOptSparse`](https://github.com/mdolab/pyoptsparse)
 - `TACS` (optional)

 These software packages may have additional third-party dependencies like PETSc and OpenMPI.
-A detailed guide for installing them from scratch is available [here](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/installFromScratch.html).
+A detailed guide on the additional dependencies required is available [here](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/installFromScratch.html).

 ### Python Libraries
-The following Python libraries are required and can be installed via `pip`:
+The following Python libraries are also required:

 - `numpy>=1.21`
 - `scipy>=1.7`